 Penalties.
 There are certain penalties for breach of a non-compete agreement, including

 being susceptible to a lawsuit.

-Let Our Dallas Business Law Attorney Help You Today
+Let The Law Offices of Dan Chern, P.C.
+Help You Today

 If you have any questions about what’s right for your company, or